smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/Recap/README.md

 jupyter notebook
 ```

-- **boilerplate.ipynb** is a model training notebook that contains the code that we want to refactor into a package.
+👉 `boilerplate.ipynb` is a model training notebook that contains the code that we want to refactor into a package.

-- **usage.ipynb** is the notebook that will be using our package once the code of `boilerplate.ipynb` has been refactored in our package.
+👉 `usage.ipynb` is the notebook that will be using our package once the code of `boilerplate.ipynb` has been refactored in our package.

 The goal of this recap is to progressively migrate and refactor the model training code, from the `boilerplate.ipynb` notebook to our package, while ensuring that our package works using the `usage.ipynb` notebook.